p-i-z/Diffeology-Archives/Papers/1986-Connexions-et-Diffeologies/README.md

 **The "Sorites" Incident:**
 Following the defense, the author intended to publish the thesis in the collection *Travaux en Cours* (Hermann).
 The proposal was rejected by the director of the collection, Jean Dieudonné, who dismissed the foundational work on Diffeology as mere "sorites" (a derogatory term implying a heap of trivial deductions).

-As a result, these foundational results (fibrations, homotopy, connections) remained unpublished in journal form for decades, circulating only as preprints until they were finally canonized in the author's comprehensive textbook *Diffeology* (AMS, 2013).
+As a result, these foundational results (fibrations, homotopy, connections) remained unpublished in journal form for decades.
+They circulated only as preprints until the author, encouraged by colleagues, finally canonized them in the comprehensive textbook *Diffeology* (AMS, 2013).
 This archive restores the original 1986 text to the public record.

 ## Significance: The Foundations